cc-archive/ccwordpress/www/wp-content/plugins/wordpress-https/readme.txt

 Tags: security, encryption, ssl, shared ssl, private ssl, public ssl, private ssl, http, https Requires at least: 3.0
 Tested up to: 3.4
-Stable tag: 3.0.4
+Stable tag: 3.2.3
+License: GPLv3

 WordPress HTTPS is intended to be an all-in-one solution to using SSL on WordPress sites.

 == Description ==
 If you're having partially encrypted/mixed content errors or other problems, please read the <a href="http://wordpress.org/extend/plugins/wordpress-https/faq/">FAQ</a>.
-If you're still having trouble, please <a href="http://wordpress.org/tags/wordpress-https#postform">start a support topic</a> and I will do my best to assist you.
+If you're still having trouble, please <a href="http://wordpress.org/support/plugin/wordpress-https">start a support topic</a> and I will do my best to assist you.

 == Installation ==
 1. Upload the `wordpress-https` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==
-= I can't get into my admin panel after updating.
-How do I fix it? = Go to /wp-content/plugins/wordpress-https/wordpress-https.php and uncomment (remove the two forward slashes before) the line below, or go to your wp-config.php file and add this line.
-Hit any page on your site, and then remove it or comment it out again.
-`define('WPHTTPS_RESET', true);`

-= How do I make my whole website secure? =
-To make your entire website secure, you simply need to change your site url to use HTTPS instead of HTTP.
-Please read <a href="http://codex.wordpress.org/Changing_The_Site_URL" target="_blank">how to change the site url</a>.

-= How do I make only certain pages secure? =
-The plugin adds a meta box to the add/edit post screen entitled HTTPS.
-In that meta box, a checkbox for 'Secure Post' has been added to make this process easy.
-See Screenshots if you're having a hard time finding it.

-= I'm getting 404 errors on all of my pages.
-Why? =
-If you're using a public/shared SSL, try disabling your custom permalink structure.
-Some public/shared SSL's have issues with WordPress' permalinks because of the way they are configured.
-If you continue to recieve 404 errors, there is no way to use WordPress with that particular public/shared SSL with WordPress.

 = How do I fix partially encrypted/mixed content errors? = To identify what is causing your page(s) to be insecure, please follow the instructions below.
 <ol>